SkylineCommunications/dataminer-docs/user-guide/part_7/SkylineDataminerFolder/ClientSettings_json.md

 ## Setting the default time zone for DataMiner web apps

 From DataMiner 9.6.11 onwards, the time displayed in the DataMiner web apps (e.g. the Jobs app, the Dashboards app, etc.) is based on a time zone setting in the file *C:\\Skyline DataMiner\\Users\\ClientSettings.json*.
+If this setting is not configured, the time zone of the client browser is used instead.

-To modify this setting:
+To configure this setting:

 1. Open the file *ClientSettings.json* in the folder *C:\\Skyline DataMiner\\Users*.